ChavaO777/DepartmentStoreSystem/README.md

-# DepartmentStoreSystem
+# AdvancedDatabasesClass
-Department store system.
-Project of the Advanced Databases class.
+Projects of the Advanced Databases class.